jdw1996/jdw1996.github.io/_src/2020-03-31-baseball-games-i-attended-in-2019.md

 *Starting pitchers:* Dallas Keuchel (Braves), Marcus Stroman (Mets)

 In the first inning, Pete Alonso hit his 52nd home run of the season, tying Aaron Judge's record for home runs as a rookie.
-Seth Lugo also pitched his 80th inning of the year, which is where he ended his season.
+Seth Lugo also pitched his 80th and final inning of the year.
 He ended with a .900 WHIP, the best ever for a Mets pitcher with at least 50 innings pitched.
 I can't remember where I read that originally, but I was able to verify it using Baseball Reference's play index feature.